Tierion Price Tops $0.12 (TNT)

-Tierion (CURRENCY:TNT) traded 13.6% lower against the US dollar during the 24 hour period ending at 0:00 AM ET on October 7th.
-One Tierion coin can currently be bought for approximately $0.12 or 0.00000245 BTC on major exchanges.
-Over the last seven days, Tierion has traded 13.7% lower against the US dollar.
-Tierion has a total market cap of $52.14 million and $48,568.00 worth of Tierion was traded on exchanges in the last 24 hours.
+Tierion (CURRENCY:TNT) traded 13.6% lower against the U.S. dollar during the 1 day period ending at 9:00 AM ET on October 14th.
+During the last week, Tierion has traded down 13.7% against the U.S. dollar.
+Tierion has a market cap of $52.14 million and $48,568.00 worth of Tierion was traded on exchanges in the last day.
+One Tierion coin can now be purchased for approximately $0.12 or 0.00000245 BTC on major cryptocurrency exchanges.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.